adunning/dissertation/5-reading-alexander.md

 - Petrus Blesensis, Responsio (223v–224)
 - Alexander Nequam, De vino (224v–232)

-Peter of Blois corresponded with Alexander, and there is a possibility that his letter 31 is addressed to him on this topic [@blois:1993later, pp. 159–60n].
+Peter of Blois corresponded with Alexander, and there is a possibility that his letter 31 on this topic is addressed to him [@blois:1993later, pp. 159–60n].

+[printed from this MS by @blois:1998carmina, p.
+280–81 (carmina I, 6a)<!-- check-->; @braunholtz:1927streitgedichte, pp. 32–34]

 ### Other verses by Alexander Neckam